lhapp27/FewBodyToolkit.jl/docs/src/BasisFunctions.md

 ```math
 \nu_n = 1/r_n^2, \qquad r_n = r_1 a^{n-1}, \qquad a = \left(\frac{r_{n_{max}}}{r_1} \right)^{1/(n_{max}-1)}
 ```
 defined by the parameters `nmax`, `r1`, `rnmax`.
 This choice allows for a large function space, while keeping a low number of numerical parameters.
-The series of ranges is created in the function `buildnu`
+The series of ranges is created in the function `buildnu`.

 Using Gaussian basis functions allows to treat many steps fully analytically, and is especially useful for 3-body calculations.
-However, they are not orthogonal which implies that finding the solution to a few-body problem requires solving a generalized eigenvalue problem, and not a standard one.
+However, they are not orthogonal which implies that finding the solution to a few-body problem requires solving a generalized eigenvalue problem, instead of a standard one.
 For this, we provide the function `eigen2step`, which is similar to `eigen(A,B)`, but it removes eigenvalues of `B` below a certain threshold, to cure a possibly ill-posed problem.
 Such a situation can arise if a set of too many basis functions with similar ranges is used.

 ### Complex-ranged Gaussians

-For oscillatory states, e.g. highly excited states or metastable resonant states, it can be difficult to capture their details with standard Gaussians basis functions.
-A simple extension suggested in [hiyama2003](@cite) are complex-ranged Gaussians which are obtained from the standard real-ranged ones by the transformation
+For oscillatory states, e.g. highly-excited states or metastable resonant states, it can be difficult to capture their details with standard Gaussians basis functions.
+A simple extension suggested in Ref. [hiyama2003](@cite) are complex-ranged Gaussians which are obtained from the standard real-ranged ones by the transformation
 ```math
 \nu \to \nu (1 \pm i\,\omega).
 ```